 Promises of a green power jobs increase

 In the renewables zone, the Scottish government has been perfecting a shape of political alchemy during the last decade.
-In this, Nicola Sturgeon and her ministers have succeeded in spinning mere optimism into hard political currency.
+Nicola Sturgeon and her ministers have succeeded in spinning mere optimism into hard political currency.

 Promises of a green power jobs increase 1

 The fabled potential of this sector for the economy has long mesmerized political training.
 Offshore Wind Scotland’s offering to potential traders reads like a license to print money: “With over 25% of Europe’s offshore wind aid passing over Scottish seas, it’s no marvel some of the biggest names in offshore wind are already working here,” it trills.
-“If your organization is inquisitive about the United Kingdom’s multibillion-pound offshore wind and renewables opportunity, then Scotland’s company groups are able to help.”
+“If your organization is inquisitive about the United Kingdom’s multibillion-pound offshore wind and renewables opportunity, then Scotland’s company groups can help.”

 There has been almost £5bn of investment in offshore renewables in Scotland that, if nicely managed and negotiated, could amount to several thousand sustainable and skilled jobs.
-According to the GMB, handiest one hundred temporary jobs presently derive from this.
-In this international area, we are frequently taking a penknife to a gunfight, with foreign-owned outfits heavily backed with the aid of governments that underwrite losses.
+According to the GMB, the the handiest one hundred temporary jobs derive from this.
+In this international area, we frequently take a penknife to a gunfight, with foreign-owned outfits heavily backed by governments that underwrite losses.
 Thus, our contracts need to be watertight and stringent.